istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

     EOF
     {{< /text >}}

 1. Send a request from the `sleep` pod in the `default` namespace.
-The `sleep` pod has Istio sidecar injected so Istio controls its traffic.
+Because the `sleep` pod has a sidecar, Istio controls its traffic.

     {{< text bash >}}